 In 2007, my primary physician went to a conference, and from what she learned there, deduced that gluten was my problem.
 She also made some other suggestions, like taking cod liver oil orally (liquid) for my skin issues.
 However, this information came right before a long road trip with a friend, and I just couldn’t do it.
 I didn’t know what gluten was, and I was already trying to eliminate a variety of other foods.

 An entirely new, broad-ranging food issue was too much to handle.
 I’d been labeled a ‘picky eater’ for most of my life, had been getting sicker and sicker for the last several years, and was very stressed by it all.
 I took all the paperwork home, skimmed it without much understanding, and set it aside.
 I wouldn’t read it again until the following summer.
 My initial response was, “What’s gluten?”.
-It wouldn’t be until much later that I would learn that gluten was the culprit behind my food problems.
+It wouldn’t be until much later that I would really learn that gluten was the culprit behind my food problems.
 Once I healed, I could eat all those things I thought were making me sick!